Aakashh-15/Perception_based_navigation/README.md

 # Perception-based Navigation Stack

 An advanced autonomous navigation system for the **R1 Mini** rover, designed for Gazebo/Ignition simulation.
-This project integrates the **MIT Geometric Lookahead** algorithm for high-speed wall following with a **YOLOv11** vision pipeline for real-time object classification and sequential mission control.
+This project integrates the **Geometric Lookahead** algorithm for high-speed wall following with a **YOLOv8** vision pipeline for real-time object classification and sequential mission control.

 ---